Nikon D5 vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D5 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D810 Manual.
+Further information on the features and operation of the D5 and D810 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5 or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.